achyut3598/Handwriting-Recognition/README.md

 TensorReaderGUI: The GUI for the project and main file.
 Allows the user to interact with our TensorFlow MNIST prediction model.
 TensorReader_digit: The TensorFlow MNIST prediction model code.
 TensorReader_letter: The TensorFlow modified MNIST dataset by Udacity prediction model code.

+The digit reader has an accuracy of 96% while the letter reader is 80% accurate.

+We recommend installing Anaconda and Pillow to run this project.